One of my favourite benefits of reading fiction is to travel to new places and experience new perspectives.

 Homecoming by Kate Morton

-Read Homecoming for… bestselling author Kate Morton’s latest historical fiction novel for April 2023.
-It’s about a shocking crime in South Australia in 1959, the effects of which echo across continents and generations.
+Read Homecoming for… bestselling author Kate Morton’s latest historical fiction novel for 2023.
+It’s about a shocking event in South Australia in 1959, the effects of which echo across continents and generations.

 The Invisible Life of Addie LaRue by V.E.
 Schwab

 Read The Invisible Life of Addie LaRue for… a captivating story about one woman’s journey through time, and her search for a place she can truly connect with others.

 If you love big books that span even bigger timeframes, The Invisible Life of Addie LaRue is a bestseller that should absolutely be on your reading list.